You've got to try this delicious candied fruit recipe, tanghulu. It's a sweet treat that has a delightful crunch!

 Tanghulu, also called bingtang hulu, is a popular street food in Northern China that's made with Hawthorn fruit and sugar.
 Multiple berries are placed on long bamboo sticks and dipped in a sugar syrup that hardens into a sweet treat.

-Tanghulu has been a popular treat for hundreds of years as it originated in the Song Dynasty.
+Tanghulu has been a popular treat for hundreds of years (especially with Chinese royalty) as it originated in the Song Dynasty.

-I've found the maximum number of strawberries/pieces of fruit you can fully dip and coat when using 1 cup of sugar is ten berries.
+I've found 6 to 7 fruit skewers is the maximum you can fully dip and coat when using 2 cups of sugar.
 If you'd like to make more, you'll need to increase the amount of sugar and water you use.
 You will end up with some excess syrup, but cleaning up is easy (see below for cleanup tips).

 See the recipe card for full details.